stella3d/OscCore/README.md

 Builds are tested on recent versions of Windows, MacOS, Android, and iOS, using both Mono and IL2CPP runtimes.

-It should work on any platform where you can use `System.Net.Sockets`, but it's not tested.
+It should work on any platform where you can use `System.Net.Sockets`, but it's not tested on Linux or consoles.

 ## Installation